CodingTrain/website-archive/_learning/discord-bot/index.md

   - /discord-bot
 ---

-These videos show how to make a discord bot with discord.js.
+🤖 How to create a Discord bot with discord.js! 🤖